Northern Steamship Company: 1887 industrial dispute

-By 1887 the depression was affecting the company and wages and overtime pay were cut, and seamen who objected were replaced with non-unionists.
+By 1887 the depression was affecting the company; wages and overtime pay were cut, and seamen who objected were replaced with non-unionists.
 In response the Federated Seamen's Union formed the co-operative Jubilee Steam Ship Co, competing on the northern and Waitara routes.
 It wasn't expected to succeed, but, between September 1887 and October 1888, the FSU claimed that Jubilee lost £14,000 and NSS £22,000.
 It also caused another company to withdraw from the west coast, which in the end was helpful to NSS.
 When Ranson took over, one of his first acts was to re-engage all the FSU members, though he also cut staff.
 He remained a lifelong friend of the union boss, John A. Millar, and received an award from staff in 1897 for his considerate attitude to them.
 However, in the 1913 Great Strike, NSS backed a ‘scab’ union (the Auckland Seamen and Firemen's Union).